timewave-computer/timewave-program-deployments/programs/2025-03-23-prod-dICS-ntrn-instant-ls/README.md

    - No call limits on authorized functions

 2. High Security Operations
-   - Requires authorization from either Neutron DAO or Security DAO
+   - Requires authorization from the Neutron DAO
    - Includes critical operations like updating program configuration
    - No call limits on authorized functions